iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 might be useful to append an underscore plus one of {``j``, ``m``, ``w``, ``t``} to indicate the time unit.

+Across variations that include the same identifier, this identifier should not be changed, even if it leads to long variable names (e.g., ``kinderfreibetrag``, ``zu_verst_e_ohne_kinderfreibetrag``).
+This makes searching for that identifier easier and less error-prone.

 Function names should contain a verb.
 Moreover, the length of a function name is typically inversely proportional to its scope.
 The public functions like maximize and minimize can have very short names.
 At a lower level of abstraction you typically need